 - Blocked nose

-These are some of the most painful types of headaches and an individual can experience it multiple times, usually one to eight times per day.
+These are some of the most painful types of headaches and an individual can experience them multiple times, usually one to eight times per day.

 Exercise, overheating, exhaustion, smoking, and alcohol intake are probable causes of cluster headaches.
 Genetics may also play a role here but no proper conclusion has been drawn out.